-With an average of $700-$900 million annual impact to Michigan's economy, it is no wonder why apples are one of Michigan's largest and most valuable fruit crops.
-Michigan, the nation's third-largest producer of apples, consists of 850 family-run orchards with the majority of them being less than 200 acres.
-Small family farms, a tradition of stewardship of the land, and climate and geography make your locally grown apples "Pure Michigan."
+Michigan produces more than 900 million pounds of apples per year with an average of $700-$900 million annual impact to Michigan's economy, it is no wonder why apples are one of Michigan's largest and most valuable fruit crops.
+Small family farms, a tradition of stewardship of the land, climate and geography make your locally grown apples "Pure Michigan."
 With more than 20 different commercially produced varieties, you're sure to find a favorite.

 Pink Fuji, Honeycrisp, McIntosh, by any name, delicious.
 Crunch into a crisp Michigan apple and taste fall.